Every little girl wants to be a princess when she grows up.

 If you’re not used to it, the high level of attentiveness could possibly make you feel a little uncomfortable.
 For most, being waited on hand and foot is what a holiday is all about, but for those who are more fiercely independent it might seem a little overwhelming at first.

 Hubbie was a little bemused that each time he tried to help himself to juice at the breakfast buffet, a member of staff would rush over and put the jug back for him when he had finished pouring.
 Possibly a little excessive.
 Or perhaps Hubbie just isn’t used to such top notch service.
 Maybe his wife should try harder at home!

 We love Marrakech.
-Dozens of riads have been graced with our presence over the years, but only a couple have earned the special treat of enjoying our company more than once.
+Dozens of riads have been graced with our presence over the years, but only a couple have enjoyed our company more than once.
 I honestly didn’t think we’d be putting La Maison Arabe up on the same pedestal, assuming that as guests we’d stick out like a sore thumb.
 We enjoy our luxury, but we also like to feel comfortable, and able to just be our humble selves without any pretence.